 "Nine?"
 Hermione said in disbelief.

-"You've got any lead on the killer?" asked Harry.
+"You've got any lead on the killer?"
+Harry asked.
 "How is it linked?"

-"Well, all of the victims or someone related to them seemed to be involved in..."Matthias hesitated.
+"All of the victims or someone related to them seem to be involved with Voldemort, somehow".

 "What?!"
 Harry exclaimed.
 "And you're telling me this now?" he went on outraged as Hermione was bringing her hand on her mouth.